9 Amazing Facts About Animal Tongues

 |Tube-Lipped Nectar Bat||3.3 inch (8.5 cm)||1.9 inch (5 cm)|

 |Lungless Salamander||1.9 inch (5 cm)||2.3 inch (6 cm)|

-As a comparison: the longest human tongue is 3.7 inch (9.5 cm) long.
+For comparison: the longest human tongue is 3.7 inches (9.5 cm) long.

 If your eyes sting or itch, you stretch your hand out and rub them with your fingers.
 Not so great if you happen to be a giraffe with hooves instead of fingers.
 But it’s not too bad, just stick your tongue out.
 It’s 21.2 inch (54 cm) long and can easily reach a stressed eye.
 The giraffe’s dark blue to black tongue is so hard-wearing that not even the prickliest acacia leaves a wound when the giraffe wraps its tongue around the leaves.

 The mammal with the longest, and funniest, tongue is the bat anoura fistulata.
 They grow to just 1.9 inch (5 cm) long but their tongues grow to 3.3 inch (8.5 cm).
 These bats slurp sweet nectar out of deep flowers as a tasty snack.
 And you couldn’t do that without a tongue!
 The nectar has to reach the mouth somehow, so the bat has small, fine hairs at the tip of its tongue.
 They soak up the nectar like a mop.
 Bon appetit!

 - 1. Records, Chameleon, Giraffe, Bat

 - 2. Anteater, Salamander, Blue Whale, Snail, Turtle, Fish